US Envoy Billingslea Confirms Agreed With Russias Ryabkov On Arms Control Talks In June - UrduPoint

 Billingslea added that China was invited to participate in the negotiations as well.

-Bloomberg news earlier in the day reported that the talks would take place in Vienna on June 22.
+Earlier on Monday, Bloomberg news reported that the talks would take place in Vienna on June 22.

+Russia has repeatedly invited the United States to extend the New Strategic Arms Reduction Treaty (New START) for another five years without preconditions before it expires in February 2021.

+The Trump administration has so far leaned toward negotiating an amended arms control regime that would also include China and possibly the United Kingdom and France.